daniel-dihardja/ai-doc-generator/output/documentation-select.md

   />
   ```

-- Learn how to extend or override default styles.
+- **Theming**: You can apply your custom styles by passing class names to override the default theme.
+Get creative and make it match your app’s design!

 ---